 Robert joined Watsi on February 19th, 2017.
-Two years ago, Robert became the 3175th member to automatically support a new Watsi patient every month.
-Since then, 2,777 more people have become monthly donors!
-Robert's most recent donation traveled 3,800 miles to support Skylar, a 3-year-old boy from Kenya, to fund surgery to treat his hypospadias.
+Three years ago, Robert became the 3175th member to automatically support a new Watsi patient every month.
+Since then, 3,297 more people have become monthly donors!
+Robert's most recent donation traveled 3,800 miles to support Jayden, a baby from kenya from Kenya, to fund surgery to treat his hypospadias.

 Skylar is a 3-year-old from Kenya.
 His mother performs manual labor and does laundry for people in their neighborhood and his father works at a construction site.
 Skylar is their only child.
 Skylar was born with hypospadias, a congenital abnormality that causes urinary dysfunction.
 Without treatment, he will continue to experience uncomfortable symptoms and will be at risk of infertility.
 Fortunately, Skylar is scheduled to undergo corrective surgery on June 23.
 Our medical partner, African Mission Healthcare Foundation, is requesting $770 to cover the total cost of his procedure and care.
 Skylar’s mother shared, “I don’t know what to do now so any financial support offered will be of great help to us.”